OutSystems/docs-product/src/deploying-apps/zones/zone-configure-app.md

 ---
-summary: How to configure an application in Service Center to use a specific deployment zone.
+summary: This guide explains how to configure an application in OutSystems 11 (O11) to use a specific deployment zone.
 tags: support-Application_Lifecycle; support-Infrastuture_Architecture
 locale: en-us
 guid: eed19a98-c672-43ac-90c9-70b9f33d921a